Skip to main content

 Makrouth

-Traditional Tunisian pastry from Sfax, diamond-shaped semolina cookie filled with dates or figs, deep-fried and soaked in honey or orange blossom syrup.
-Essential for special ceremonies and daily pastry (hlou Arbi) consumption.
+A pastry from Sfax: a diamond-shaped semolina cookie stuffed with dates or figs, deep-fried, then soaked in honey or orange blossom syrup.
+It shows up both at ceremonies and as an everyday sweet, part of the hlou Arbi tradition.

 Merguez